mehikmat/PyHadoop/README.md

 What is this?
 --------------
 It's very samll app.
-Actaully I have build it for myself to automate daily task related to hadoop.
+Actaully I have built it for myself to automate daily tasks related to hadoop.
+You cat get benefited from it too.

 Usage:
 -------